NORDIC STOCKS - Factors to watch on Oct 28

 For more on the company, click on

-The Oslo-listed fish farmer reported an operational operating profit of 208.7 million Danish crowns ($35.6 million) for the third quarter, largely in line with the 211 million crowns expectation in a Reuters poll of analysts.
+The Oslo-listed fish farmer reported an operational EBIT of 208.7 million Danish crowns ($35.61 million) for the third quarter, largely in line with the 211 million crowns expectation in a Reuters poll of analysts.
 The company kept its 2014 fish farm output forecast unchanged and predicted a small increase for 2015.

 For more on the company, click on